James-Kimanzi/PHASE-3-PROJECT--james-kimanzi----REPMS/README.md

 ```
 2. Open cloned code in VScode
-3. Install dependencies using Pipenv: `pip install sqlalchemy` in a new terminal window.
-4. Create the SQLite database file property_management.db by running the main script: `python main.py`
+3. Create the SQLite database file property_management.db by running the main script: `python main.py`
-5. Run `python main.py` to start the CLI and run the program.
+4. Run `python main.py` to start the CLI and run the program.
-6. Follow the on-screen prompts to manage owners, properties and tenants.
+5. Follow the on-screen prompts to manage owners, properties and tenants.

 ## Usage
 Upon running the program, you'll be presented with a menu where you can choose various options to manage owners, properties, tenants, and view related objects.